jmardick/Microbial-Project/README.md

 # Microbial-Project
-Repository for the Eberlin Lab bacterial identification project
+Repository for my scripts relating to the Eberlin Lab bacterial identification project.